Calligraphy: Pens and brushes

-The principal tools for a calligrapher are the pen and the brush.
-The pens used in calligraphy can have nibs that may be flat, round, or pointed.
+In the Western world, the principal tools for calligraphy are pens and brushes.
+The nibs of calligraphic pens may be flat, round, or pointed.
 For decorative purposes, multi-nib pens (steel brushes) can be used.
-Works have also been created with felt-tip and ballpoint pens; however, these do not produce angled lines.
-There are certain styles of calligraphy, such as Gothic script, that require a stub nib pen.
+Felt-tip and ballpoint pens may also be used, however, these do not produce angled lines.
+There are certain styles of calligraphy, such as Gothic script, that require a broad edged pen.
+In Asia, a makta, or penknife, is frequently used by calligraphers to cut reed pens.
+Natural reeds offer a wider range of motion compared to metallic pens.

-Common calligraphy pens and brushes include: